HGustavs/LenaSYS/dbTables.md

 The listentries table contains the list of dugga's, headers, etc. in a course.
 Everything that is listed in a dugga is stored in this table.

 ### opponents
+Opponents table used to save opponents for seminars.

 ### options